simonrauch/harvey/README.md

 | TEST-201 | ...  | 30      |

 The entries for TEST-101, TEST-102 and TEST-103 will be created.
 The summed up 90 minutes won't be booked.
 The entry for TEST-201 also won't be booked because the parser will stop at the first empty line.

+# Setup for development

+- Make sure there is NO `harvey` command linked right now.
+Verify by running `harvey --version`.
+If there is harvey installed on your system right now, unlink the executable or simply uninstall.
+- Install using `npm i`
+- Link the the package `npm link .`
+- Start the tsc watcher `npm run dev`
+- Let the watcher run and open a second terminal.
+Running `harvey` in the second terminal will now run from the built executable in your project files and code changes should update it automatically.
+- If you want to install the release version of Harvey again, unlink your local project by running `npm unlink .`, before doing so.